CONTACT US 020 3129 3301

 trekking pole guide

-Choosing the right size for your trekking poles
+Choosing the right size for your hiking staff

 The terrain profile will dictate the length of your trekking poles during your hikes.
 During the descents, if your poles are adjustable, increase their length, to make slowing down easier and support your weight.
-On the other hand, long poles are unpractical in the climbs.
-Reduce their length for easier and more efficient pushes.
+On the other hand, long trekking poles are unpractical in the climbs.
+Reduce their length for more efficient pushes and good support.
 In a mountain environment, the length of your poles should be adjustable, not only to improve comfort and performance, but your safety as well.

 In the case of fixed-length trekking poles, you’ll need to pay close attention and pick the right length.
 A simple trick is to multiply your size in centimetres by 0.68 to get the ideal length for your pair of poles.
 This type of pole is perfect for hikes on flat terrain, where you don’t need to adjust the length.